-Water Environment Federation®
+Water Environment Federation the water guality people

 Felix Belanger, Phil Hubbard, Roger Lehman, Andy Lukas, Bob Swarner, Srini Vallabhaneni, and Jacqueline Zipkin

 Infiltration and inflow (I/I) of extraneous stormwater and groundwater to sanitary sewers can overwhelm the conveyance capacity of sewers and is a significant cause of system overflows.
 Sewer laterals, which connect buildings on private properties to sewer mains, are often a significant source of I/I.